Doctor of Nursing Practice

+The Doctor of Nursing Practice (DNP) is a professional degree and doctorate in nursing offered in the United States and Singapore.

+Overview

+DNP in the United States

-The Doctor of Nursing Practice (DNP) is a professional degree in nursing.
-In the United States, the DNP is one of three doctorate degrees in nursing, the others being the research degrees PhD and the Doctor of Nursing Science.
-Internationally, since the 1990s, there have been a wide number of doctorate degrees available for nurses, including DProf, PhD and others.
-Internationally all such doctoral nursing degrees include mandatory research elements and take longer than a single year to complete.
+In the United States, the DNP is one of three doctoral degrees in nursing, the other two being the research degree Doctor of Philosophy (PhD) and the Doctor of Nursing Science (D.N.S. or D.N.Sc.).
+The DNP program may include clinical/residency hours as well as a final scholarly project.

-DNP in North America

-The curriculum for the United States DNP degree builds on traditional master's programs by providing education in evidence-based practice, quality improvement, and systems leadership, and is typically more clinically-oriented than PhD or DNS degrees.
-Advanced practice registered nurses (APRNs) include the nurse practitioner (NP), certified registered nurse anesthetist (CRNA), Certified Nurse‐Midwife (CNM), and the clinical nurse specialist (CNS) and are prepared in master's-degree programs.
+The curriculum for the United States DNP degree builds on work completed during previous master's-level courses.
+It provides education in evidence-based practice, quality improvement, and systems leadership, and is typically more clinically oriented than a PhD.
 Although approximately 52% of nurse anesthetist programs will award the DNP, the remaining 48% may use the title doctor of nurse anesthesia practice (DNAP).

-Education requirements in the United States
+Rationale for the existence of the DNP

 According to the American Association of Colleges of Nursing (AACN), transitioning advance practice registered nursing programs from the graduate level to the doctoral level is a "...response to changes in health care delivery and emerging health care needs, additional knowledge or content areas have been identified by practicing nurses.
 In addition, the knowledge required to provide leadership in the discipline of nursing is so complex and rapidly changing that additional or doctoral level education is needed."
 According to the AACN, "...benefits of practice-focused doctoral programs include: